UBC-MOAD/AIMS-Workshop/Ex2-DynamicModes.rst

 Please see the :ref:`GetThePythonCode` section in Exercise 1 if you haven't already cloned the `AIMS-workshop`_ repository from bitbucket.org.

 .. _AIMS-workshop: https://bitbucket.org/douglatornell/aims-workshop/

+Change to the :file:`aims-workshop/dynmodes` directory and start :program:`ipython` with plotting enabled.

 The Python functions we're going to use in this exercise are in :mod:`dynmodes.py`.